 We've put our extensive sock knowledge into designing a wide range of socks that can suit most requirements and when you see them all on the website it can be a daunting prospect.

 We can appreciate that our sock selection is quite varied so for a newbie it can be quite confusing!
+So how do you choose the best hiking socks for your needs?
 Never fear, the team is always on hand to help and you can email us on the CONTACT US page at any time, however to start you off here's a few tips: